hatch9191/project-four-frontend/README.md

        return Response(serialized_post.data, status=status.HTTP_200_OK)
 ```

-I was able to test this in Insomnia and came out well therefore I moved onto the search bar itself.
+I was able to test this in Insomnia and came out well, therefore I moved onto the search bar itself.
 I thought that the React Select async bar might be the right tool for this job.
 I read about how to use it and I checked that I was able to manipulate the styling in the way I wanted.
 All seemed to be working well.

 One of the cool things about the React Select async bar is it can display load options as you type in a search term.
 The below function shows how it returned those results in the frontend for React Select to use.